jamescarson3/ctls2017/docs/intro_to_hpc_02.md

 ## Environment Variables

-Definition: Variables that are defined in the current shell, and can be passed into processes that the shell spawns.
+On a Linux system, environment variables are *variables that are defined in the current shell, and can be passed into processes that the shell spawns*.
+They have many practical purposes, including but not limited to:

 * Point to the locations of executables
 * Point to the locations of libraries